nterreri/thesis/report/chapter2.md

 predefined set of classes (Sebastiani, 2002, p.1; Manning et al, 2009, pp.256-258;
 Manning and Schütze, 1999, pp.575-576).
-Particular to our case, the documents will be natural language conversational user input, and the set of categories will be the macro cateogries of issues that have been extracted from [the concerns checklist (CC)](#ConcernsChecklist) version of the questionnaire (see above).
+Particular to our case, the documents will be natural language conversational user input, and the set of categories will be the macro categories of issues that have been extracted from [the concerns checklist (CC)](#ConcernsChecklist) version of the questionnaire (see above).
-This task is turned into a supervised machine learning task, by training a model over a set of document-category pairs (Sebastiani, 2011, slide 7, 13).
+This task is turned into a supervised machine learning task by training a model over a set of document-category pairs (Sebastiani, 2011, slide 7, 13).

 The internal representation of each document to the classifier is a sparse